Lab 11.1 – Clues in the Curve: Tracking CO₂ Through Time

 Human Population’s Influence on CO₂ concentrations in the atmosphere

 While CO₂ is a naturally occurring and biologically important gas, increased burning of fossil fuels (such as coal and oil) due to industrialization since the last century has contributed to an atmospheric level of CO₂ that Earth has not experienced since roughly 3 million years ago (Lindsey 2025).
 Deforestation, the cutting down of trees to make way for development or for lumber, also contributes to rising CO₂ levels as we are removing plants which are a natural sink of CO₂.
 Every year, human activities are adding more CO₂ to the atmosphere than is being removed, and so the total amount of CO₂ in the atmosphere goes up.
+These influences that human beings have on climate or other aspects of nature are known as anthropogenic effects.

 Interpretation Questions

-1. Based on the video, how do concentrations of CO₂ vary spatially?
+- Based on the video, how do concentrations of CO₂ vary spatially?
 Are they higher in the Northern Hemisphere or in the Southern Hemisphere?

 Application Questions: